deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 Red light.
 The moment came.
 Final gear checks, skull-shattering slaps on each other’s helmets.
 His wingman from First Fang was practically vibrating in anticipation.
 Hell, they all were.

 The assault was blink-and-you-missed-it fast.
-The were on target.
-There was a colossal crash, the auto-breach went about its business.
+They were on target, there was a colossal crash, the auto-breach went about its business.
 It didn’t take more than a few seconds, which was critical; they had to get on-board and start fucking shit up before the Hunters understood what was happening.

 Warhorse and Righteous were at the front, with two gigantic bear-guys from First Fang right on their tail.
 Months of joint training meant everyone knew exactly what to do, and it all started with the pair of massive ballistic shields the Beef Brothers were hefting.